piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 - Verifying that software meets quality objectives.
 - SQA goes beyond simple testing to provide broad oversight across the entire software lifecycle.
 It puts practices and controls in place to build quality software.

-As an Integral part of the the software development lifecycle (SDLC), Software Quality Assurance(SQL)'s primary goal is to establish and maintain high-quality software throughout the software development life cycle (SDLC) and is in fact involved in all phases of the development process, from requirements gathering to deployment and maintenance.
+As an Integral part of the the software development lifecycle (SDLC), Software Quality Assurance(SQL)'s primary goal is to establish and maintain high-quality software throughout the software development life cycle (SDLC) and should in fact be involved in all phases of the development process, as much as possible from requirements gathering to deployment and maintenance.

-It involves a combination of techniques, methodologies, and tools to assess and improve the quality of software products, processes, and resources.
-SQA is typically implemented by a dedicated team or department within an organization, responsible for overseeing the quality of software projects.

 By and large, SQA is all about; — Business value addition, customer satisfaction, reliability, information confidentiality, cost-effectiveness, usability, performance, security,flexibility, improvement and guarantee of service delivery on Software projects as per set requirements and Standards.

-[SQA](https://piusmwilson.com/software-quality-assurance-beyond-the-basics) stretches through all [software development](https://piusmwilson.com/software-engineering-a-business-technology-enthusiast-beginners-guide) phases depending on the team, industry, or practices being followed and should not be confused with software testing. -Testing is a big part of [**Software Quality Assurance**](https://piusmwilson.com/a-basic-understanding-of-software-quality-assurance), but it is not, by any means, the only part of it.

 In order to make sure the released software is safe and functions as expected, **the concept of software quality**  was introduced.

+## What is the Concept of Software Quality?

+Is simply the degree of conformance to explicit or implicit requirements and expectations where the explicit and implicit expectations correspond to the two basics levels of software quality; -

+- **Functional** — the product's compliance with functional (explicit) requirements and design specifications.
+This aspect focuses on the practical use of software, from the point of view of the user: its features, performance, ease of use, and absence of defects.
+- **Non-Functional** — system's inner characteristics and architecture, i.e., structural (implicit) requirements.
+This includes code maintainability, understandability, efficiency, and security.

 ## Why Software Quality Assurance